intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 To add mraa, follow instructions at https://launchpad.net/~mraa/+archive/ubuntu/mraa

 Once done, you should have all sources available and updated (including the ubuntu-desktop package).

+## Validate OpenCV Setup on UP2 using the Arduino Create IDE